 - 1. Keep the muzzle pointed in a safe direction and your fingers outside the trigger guard at all times! - 2.
+Be sure the firearm is completely unloaded and contains no cartridges or cartridge cases!
+Remove the magazine from your firearm.

-Remove the magazine from your rifle. - 3.
-Open the action completely.
+- 3. Open the action completely.
 Use the bolt lock to keep the action open during installation of the locking device. - 4.
-Verify that the firearm is completely unloaded and contains no cartridges or cartridge cases!

-- 5. Insert the cable directly into your rifle as shown in Figure 2. - 6.
-To lock: With the key turned to the farthest clockwise position, insert the loose end of the cable into the lock.
-Turn the key counterclockwise and remove it from the lock. - 7.
-Once the lock is securely closed, pull firmly on the lock to test the connection and be sure it is locked.
+Apply the lock by placing the shackle of the lock into your Ruger Mini Thirty Rifle as shown below. - 5.
+Close the lock by pressing the shackle into the body of the lock (the part that receives the key) as tightly together as possible.
+The lock has bumpers and the shackle is coated with a non-marring material that will not harm the metal finish of your firearm; be careful not to dent or scratch wooden stocks. - 6.
+Once the lock is securely closed, remove the key and pull firmly on the lock to test the connection and be sure it is locked.
 Do not leave or store your firearm with the key in the lock!
-Store your locked unloaded firearm and the key in secure, separate locations, away from ammunition, children and unauthorized adults.
+Store your locked unloaded firearm and the key in secure, separate locations, away from ammunition, children, or unauthorized adults.